1972 Hong Kong landslides: Shiu Fai Terrace

 Multiple landslides also occurred at Shiu Fai Terrace in Wan Chai.
 In total, three large landslips occurred over a continuous area on June 16.
 They were not as large as the Po Shan Road disaster but altogether affected a greater area.
 Several were killed by the landslips.

 Throughout June 1972, multiple incidents of landslides occurred throughout Hong Kong, especially in Wan Chai.
 In total, combined with the Po Shan and Shiu Fai landslides, the landslips killed around 148 people.
-While they severely crippled infrastructure and emergency services through Hong Kong, the landslides of 1972 have led to improved guidelines for hillside excavation and safety and rescue procedures, and no such disaster has caused such a large loss of life in Hong Kong since.
+While they severely crippled infrastructure and emergency services through Hong Kong, the landslides of 1972 have led to improved guidelines for hillside excavation and safety and rescue procedures.

 Sau Mau Ping landslide

 At midday on 18 June, a landslide buried a squatter village at the Sau Mau Ping licensed area, killing 71.
 The mud spilled over Tsui Ping Road into the Kwun Tong Resettlement Estate.
 Resettlement Department staff and fathers of the adjacent Kwun Tong Maryknoll College launched the rescue operation.
-They were joined by 600 personnel from the army, police, fire services, Civil Aid Service, and Auxiliary Medical Service.
+They were joined by around 600 personnel from the army, police, fire services, Civil Aid Service, and Auxiliary Medical Service.
 Many of those killed were children.
 Survivors were billeted at the Kun Tong Police Station and the Sau Mau Ping Resettlement Estate.

 The collapsed hill slope was reconstructed with a gentler grade.
 The disaster site is now home to the Sau Mau Ping Memorial Park, opened 1976.

 Po Shan Road landslide

 On June 16, 1972, several minor slips of mud were noticed along Po Shan Road.
 The road was blocked off by falling mud at a construction site and several cracks started to appear in a retaining wall.
-Inspections were performed on many structures but as it was raining, ultimately no major evacuation or alert measures were undertaken.
+Inspections were performed on many structures but as it was raining, ultimately no major evacuation or alert measures were taken.
 On June 17, a slip had occurred over the whole width of the cut slope at the southern face of Inland Lot 2260 on Po Shan Road, carrying away nearly all the bamboo framing and metal sheet covering.
 In addition, authorities noticed severe subsidence of several buildings around IL 2260.
 Residents were then urged to leave their houses and apartments as a precaution.

 On June 18, it was still raining, and the situation had gotten worse.
 Cracks continued to appear in retaining walls, and mud had started to fall on nearby Conduit Road.
 Po Shan Road was cordoned off to the public and nearby apartments were evacuated as it quickly became apparent that a large landslide would soon occur.